Indianspices/Fetching_Web_data_using_Urlib/README.md

 # Fetching_Web_data_using_Urlib
-This software allows you to capture the web data using Urlib.
-It basically uses BeautifulSoup for the function and capture the data accordingly.
+This software allows you to capture the web data using Urlib and various library such as Socket.
+The concept is easy, We have to capture the data from the web and have to perform the task accordingly and then abort.

+This repositiory include various ways of doing it.